CartoDB/airship/packages/styles/src/utilities/README.md

 ## Monospace

-Change a selection to our monospace font stack with `.text-monospace`.
+Change a selection to our monospace font stack with `.as-font--mono`.

 ```html
 showSource: true